winfeel/mfe230p/README.md

 ## Course Schedule & Outline

-The course runs from 5 June 2017 to 26 July 2017 with the final examination scheduled for 2 August 2017.
-[Professor El Ghaoui](http://www.eecs.berkeley.edu/~elghaoui/) will lecture 1-3PM on Mondays and Wednesdays in F320, holding office hours on Wednesdays 3-4PM in F320.
-[Mustafa](https://mustafaseisa.com) (assistant) will lead discussion Monday 3-4PM in {TBD} and hold office hours Friday 8-9AM in {TBD}.
-A detailed course outline follows directly:
+The course runs from 5 June 2017 to 26 July 2017 with the final examination scheduled for 2 August 2017 from 1-4PM.
+[Professor El Ghaoui](http://www.eecs.berkeley.edu/~elghaoui/) will lecture 1-3PM on Mondays and Wednesdays in F320 with the exception of 12 June and 14 June, which will be held in C135 and Andersen, respectively.
+Professor office hours will be held 3-4PM directly following Wednesday lecture.
+[Mustafa](https://mustafaseisa.com) will lead discussion Monday 3-4PM in F320, with the exception of 12 June, which will be held in the [Innovation Lab](https://haas.berkeley.edu/haas/innovation.html).
+Assistant office hours will be held Friday 4-5PM in S276.
+A detailed lecture outline follows directly:

 Week | 	Lecture No. | Date | Lecture Title | HW given |	HW due
 :---: | :---: | :---: | --- | ---: |	---: